'—All You Zombies—'

 " '—All You Zombies—' " (Note: Quotation marks and dashes are used around the story's title (in one of its common variants), with the phrase being a fragmentary quotation.
 (The outer quotation marks here, however, are simply the conventional notation for indicating that this is the title of a short story.)) is a science fiction short story by American writer Robert A. Heinlein.
 It was written in one day, July 11, 1958, and first published in the March 1959 issue of The Magazine of Fantasy & Science Fiction after being rejected by Playboy.

 The story involves a number of paradoxes caused by time travel.
 In 1980, it was nominated for the Balrog Award for short fiction.

 —All You Zombies— further develops themes explored by the author in a previous work: "By His Bootstraps", published some 18 years earlier.
 Some of the same elements also appear later in The Cat Who Walks Through Walls (1985), including the Circle of Ouroboros and the Temporal Corps.

-The unusual title of the story, which includes both the quotation marks and dashes shown above, is a quotation from a sentence near the end of the story; the quotation is taken from the middle of the sentence, hence the dashes indicating elided text before and after the title.
+The title of the story, which includes both the quotation marks and dashes shown above, is a quotation from a sentence near the end of the story; the quotation is taken from the middle of the sentence, hence the dashes indicating elided text before and after the title.

-Plot
+Plot synopsis

-—All You Zombies— chronicles a young man (later revealed to be intersex) taken back in time and tricked into impregnating his younger, female self (before he was forced to undergo sexual reassignment surgery); he turns out to be the offspring of that union, with the paradoxical result that he is his own mother and father.
+—All You Zombies— chronicles character who is introduced as a young man, and later revealed to be intersex and raised as a woman.
+He was taken back in time and tricked into impregnating his younger self, before he was forced to undergo sexual reassignment surgery.
+He also turns out to be the offspring of that union, with the paradoxical result that he is his own mother and father.

 As the story unfolds, all the major characters are revealed to be the same person, at different stages of their life.